Law Offices of Osas Iyamu, LLC.

 Enrollment in English as a Second Language (ESL) Program.

-In certain situations, enrollment into ESL program may meet the in school requirement for deferred action only if it is shown that participation in the ESL program is required and necessary for placement in postsecondary education, job training or employment.
+In certain situations, enrolling in an ESL program may fulfill the “in school” requirement for deferred action.
+However, this applies only if applicants demonstrate that participation in the ESL program is necessary, particularly for placement in postsecondary education, job training, or employment.
+Additionally, applicants must enroll in school on the date they submit their deferred action status application in order to qualify as “currently in school.

 Evidence of graduation from high school.